-HSSC and the Smile CDR team developed a FHIR-based Clinical Data Repository infrastructure which spans several facilities.
+HSSC and the Smile team developed a FHIR-based Clinical Data Repository infrastructure which spans several facilities.
 In this architecture, each facility is able to have a dedicated repository of clinical data which is populated in real-time based on feeds from various hospital EHR systems.
-Hospital data is normalized into FHIR Patient, Encounter, Condition, Observation, and other resources. is data infrastructure is then combined with an EMPI to provide standardized research data reporting, and to enable SMART on FHIR apps with a longitudinal view of data across institutions. is presentation won several awards including Presentation of the Day and Best In Show.
+Hospital data is normalized into FHIR Patient, Encounter, Condition, Observation, and other resources.
+The data infrastructure is then combined with an EMPI to provide standardized research data reporting, and to enable SMART on FHIR apps with a longitudinal view of data across institutions.
+This presentation won several awards including Presentation of the Day and Best In Show.

 The challenge faced by HSSC is multilayered.
 Firstly, these clinical systems are integrated using point-to-point connections.
 Secondly, the research data is being stored in standalone databases as if they exist in their own islands.
 Finally, to make matters more complicated, the two ecosystems do not communicate with one another in a real-time manner.

 The growing availability of health data in various large systems such as Electronic Medical Records (EMRs), Pharmacy systems, and Laboratory systems gives researchers a range of opportunities in improved understanding of every aspect of human health and disease, and an evidence base that can help guide health-related decisions made by care providers and their patients.